HARLESTON CHORAL SOCIETY

 MINUTES OF THE ANNUAL GENERAL MEETING

-Jo welcomed members to the AGM and declared the meeting open.
+Jo welcomed choir members and HCS Patron Nathaniel Gee to the AGM and declared the meeting open.

 1. Apologies for absence